Huly History, Family Crest & Coats of Arms

 The ancestors of the Huly family arrived in England following the Norman Conquest of 1066.
 The name Huly came from the Norman personal name Hugh.
 Howlett was a baptismal name which means the son of Hugh.
 As the naming tradition grew in Europe, baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Huly family

-The surname Huly was first found in Yorkshire where Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
+The surname Huly was first found in Yorkshire where early English rolls provide us a glimpse of the spelling variations used through Medieval times.
+Johannes Houlet et uxor ejus and Adam Howlot et Agnes uxor were listed in the Yorkshire Poll Tax Rolls of 1379.
 Roger filius Hulot was also listed in Yorkshire in another early census.

 Huly Spelling Variations